-4. Transcripts from unaccredited high schools and home school high school programs must demonstrate that all their state requirements for high school graduation have been completed.
+2. A minimum unweighted cumulative grade-point average of 2.5 for all high school work.
+3. The high school transcript must show completion of the following credits: - a.
+English - 40 credits - b.
+History - 20 credits - c.
+Math - 30 credits to include Algebra 2/Intermediate Algebra, or equivalent. - d.
+Science - 10 credits - e.
+Laboratory Science - 10 credits 4.
+Transcripts from unaccredited high schools and unaccredited home school programs must demonstrate that all their state requirements for high school graduation have been completed.
 5. Students who cannot provide an official transcript that meets the above requirements 1-4 must provide official GED scores showing a total score of 640 or higher with sectional scores of 150 or higher.
 6. Official copy of the ACT and/or SAT exam scores.
+These scores are not used for admission decisions.
+They are used for academic advising purposes.
 7. Satisfactory personal reference.
 One completed recommendation form from a teacher, school counselor, principal, employer, pastor, co-worker, friend, or non-family person.
-8. Official copy of TOEFL/ITEP/IELTS test scores if English is not the student's first language.
-A score of 79 or higher is required for the TOEFL, 3.9 or higher for the Itep, or 6.5 of higher for the IELTS to be admitted.
+8. Official copy of TOEFL/iTEP/IELTS test scores if English is not the student's primary language.
+A score of 79 or higher is required for the TOEFL, 3.9 or higher for the iTEP, or 6.5 or higher for the IELTS to be admitted.
+English proficiency scores may be waived if the most recent four years of school attendance has been in an English-speaking school in the USA.Students who are missing Algebra 2/Intermediate Algebra, or equivalent, can be accepted with a cumulative grade point average of 2.5 or higher but must make up the math deficiency.
+If the math deficiency is not made up before coming to Walla Walla University, they will be placed in MDEV 003.

 Occasionally students are admitted into WWU who have a high school grade-point average below 2.5 and/or who lack one or more of the subjects required for entrance.
-Students with a high school grade point average below 2.5, if admitted, will be admitted on academic probation by the WWU Admissions during the first term of enrollment.
+Students with a high school grade point average below 2.5, if admitted, will be admitted on academic probation as listed under Conditions of Academic Probation, during the first term of enrollment.
 If this requirement is met, the student may continue enrollment on regular basis.
 If a 2.0 term grade-point average is not achieved during the probationary term, the student is automatically dismissed from the University.
+If Conditions of Academic Probation have been met, the student may continue enrollment under normal status.

-Any student admitted with a grade-point average below 3.25 is required to enroll in GNRL 102 On Course.
+Any student admitted with a grade-point average below 3.25 is required to enroll in GNRL 10 On Course.

-A student who has "P" grades (pass grade) on their high school transcript should be aware that in order for a student to meet the Freshman scholarship grade-point average criteria they must produce a transcript with a minimum of two years of calculable high school grades from an accredited agency.
+A student who has "P" grades (pass grade) on their high school transcript should be aware that in order for a student to meet the First-time Freshman scholarship grade point average criteria they must produce a transcript with a minimum of two years of calculable high school grades from an accredited agency.
 If a student is unable to produce the required amount, they will default into the ACT/SAT test score scholarship category.